 Installation of a wind turbine with multiple mooring lines and anchors is costly at the initial stage.
 There are few sites across the globe with high wind speed, and setting up new wind firms in those places will lead to high installation costs.
 For instance, setting up a new wind firm will cost around $2,200/KW, with a maintenance cost of about 20-25% of the total levelized price per kWh.
 Such factors hinder the growth of the global wind energy market.

-A technological breakthrough in wind turbine structure, such as the "Twisted Jacket" type with fewer nodes and components, may be a permanent alternative against the heavy storm.
-The inward battered guide structure offers a robust and secure system and lowers installation expense.
-Such new development will generate further opportunities in the market.
+A technological breakthrough in wind turbine structure, such as the "Twisted Jacket" type with fewer nodes and components, maybe a permanent alternative against the heavy storm.
+The inward battered guide structure offers a robust and secure system and lowers installation expenses.
+The such new development will generate further opportunities in the market.